-- Facilitating access to prevention and awareness programs.
+- Facilitating access to prevention and awareness programmes

-- Supporting research programs aimed at improving prevention or disease management.
+- Supporting research programmes aimed at improving prevention or disease management

-- Optimising impact on well-being through innovative solutions such as apps, e-platforms, social media.
+- Optimising impact on well-being through innovative solutions and that empower people to connect with digital resources.

 Other major humanitarian causes can be taken into consideration on an exceptional basis.